 It felt like it took forever for Riley to get moving on her own as she rocked in place for well over a month.
 Well, right before she turned 9 months, she basically took off like a rocket and has been exploring every little deathtrap in the house since!
-Here’s our babyproofing checklist, so far.
+We’re now at just over one years old, and this is our current babyproofing checklist, so far.
 (I’ll keep updating as we go since we’re taking the babyproof as we go approach, see below)

 Babyproofing Checklist: What Do You Really Need?

-For the most part, mom-friends have told me to wait till Riley shows me what to babyproof, but it has resulted in almost daily Amazon orders.
+For the most part, mom-friends have told me to wait till Riley shows me what to babyproof, but it has resulted in almost daily Amazon orders (you can shop our storefront here).
 Riley learns something new everyday exploring every room in the house and although she is always supervised, it’s nice to know that there is nothing that will cause her any harm in a quick flash.
 The best tip we were given was to get down to your child’s level to see what to actually babyproof from their perspective.
 These are the things we noticed immediately in each room:

-Outlet Covers Safety Plugs (pack of 24) – I spent way too much googling and reading reviews for baby proofing outlets, but these are cheap and easy to use.
+I spent way too much googling and reading reviews for baby proofing outlets, but these are cheap, come in a pack of 24 and are so easy to use.
 So far, Riley can’t get them off and we really don’t mind the look of them.
 So glad we didn’t splurge for the fancy ones.

 Double-sided Tape to secure the floor vents – Riley is obsessed with the air vents in her playroom because it’s right by her toy shelf.
 We have the plastic ones so they wouldn’t cut her, but we don’t want her falling in the whole (we’ve actually had our cat stuck down one before), nor do we want her throwing toys down it.
 We’ve decided to tape them down for the meantime.